dedsecorg/disclovestory/scripts/sys/README.txt

 1. Put files you wanna transfer in files.
 2. Use formatandcopy.bat file to start.
-3. Chose if you wanna read help lines (this document).
+3. Choose if you wanna read help lines (this document).
 4. Select disk number.
 0-15
 5. Repeat?
 Yes or no.